#DRStart#

 body, the Directors individually, Chairman as well as that of its Committees.

-In view of the aforementioned provisions, a well structured
+In view of the aforementioned provisions, an evaluation process,

-questionnaire, covering various aspects of the functioning of the board and its
+covering various aspects of the functioning of the board including Independent Directors

-committees, adequacy of the constitution and composition of the Board and its committees,
+and its committees, adequacy of the constitution and composition of the Board and its

-matters addressed in the Board, processes followed at the meeting, frequency of meetings
+committees, matters addressed in the Board, processes followed at the meeting, frequency

-of the Board and its committees, long- range strategic thinking and planning etc., is in
+of meetings of the Board and its committees, long range strategic thinking and planning

-Accordingly, the Board members submitted their response for evaluating
+Accordingly, the Board members completed the process for evaluating the

-Thereafter, the same was duly placed before the Board of Directors for
+same was duly placed before the Board of Directors for noting.

 MANAGERIAL REMUNERATION